alextricity25/RPC-Heat-VPN/README.md

 ## Description
-The Rackspace Private Cloud VPN Heat Solution, or RPC-Heat-VPN for short, is a Heat template designed to create and update a VPN concentrator using open sourced technology and the Salt configuration management engine.
+The Rackspace Private Cloud VPN Heat Solution, or RPC-Heat-VPN for short, is a Heat template designed to create and update a VPN concentrator using strongswan and the Salt configuration management engine.

 The creation has two phases.
 The first phase is handled by Heat, laying down the necessary OpenStack resources for a fully functional VPN environment.
 Through Heat Software Deployments and Software Configs, the second phase is initiated.
 The second phase involves running salt states witch install strongswan and lay down the necessary configurations.
 A more detailed description of the solution will be provided below.